 Tudor Revival: An architectural house style featuring an asymmetrical façade with overhanging second floors, a cross-gabled steeply pitched roof, sometimes with clipped gables, and decorative half-timbering which subdivides stucco or brick infill siding, small dormer windows, and low arched doors.
+See page 39 for a pictorial representation of Tudor Revival.

 Tudor Revival Storybook Cottage: A whimsical variant on the Tudor Revival style which imitates late medieval cottages from England as depicted in fairytale stories such as Hansel and Gretel.
+See page 39 for a pictorial representation of Tudor Revival Storybook Cottage.

-X. PICTORIAL REPRESENTATIONS OF ARCHITECTURAL STYLES
+IX.
+PICTORIAL REPRESENTATIONS OF ARCHITECTURAL STYLES